SBHattarj/vite-ts-path-with-multy-index-support/Readme.md

 # Vite Ts Path With Multy Index Support

-This npm package was creaed for my personal use, so a lot more testing is required.
+This npm package was created for my personal use, so a lot more testing is required.
 It is only tested on linux.

 If you still wanna use this package here is a description of how it works.